Welcome to the University of Iowa School Counseling Program

 The School Counseling M.A. program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as meeting national standards for counselor preparation programs and by the State of Iowa as an approved program leading to K-8 and 5-12 school counselor licensure in Iowa.
 The University of Iowa School Counseling program prepares students to provide individual and small group counseling, classroom guidance, and consulting services to teachers, parents, families and other professionals.

 Our School Counseling program has established a tradition of excellence in teaching, research, and service.
-The program was nationally ranked 10th in 2010 by US News and World Reports.
+The program was nationally ranked 14th in 2015-2016 by US News and World Report.
 It is the first school counseling program in the nation to provide an additional programmatic emphasis on counseling gifted students.
-Recently, the program won a regional award for “most innovative counselor education program” (North Central Association for Counselor Education and Supervision).
+In 2007 the program won a regional award for “most innovative counselor education program” (North Central Association for Counselor Education and Supervision).
 We are committed to providing students with training experiences that celebrate diversity and increased multicultural sensitivity in counseling practice and comprehensive program design.
+Please see our page on Program Outcomes and FAQ for more information about what our graduating students are doing.

 The University of Iowa School Counseling program recognizes that school counselors work with students in a variety of ways including: individual and small group counseling, classroom guidance, educational/career planning, and as consultants to teachers, parents, families and other professionals.
 Students in the school counseling program experience a variety of educational opportunities to learn and practice skills in these areas.